Current Version: 1.12

 Currently only Steam, Origin and Blizzard games can be launched with 3D Fix Manager by default.
 For other games you need to edit the fix profile to make it launch.

 Note: fix profiles will be updated progressivley by the auto update function for containing game exe names.
-Please report game exe names to me to speed up things.
+Please report game exe names to me by using auto feedback option in Settings tab to speed up things.